readthedocs/website/content/posts/ai-crawlers-abuse.md

 As a large host of open source documentation, we'd also love to work with these companies on deal to be able to crawl our site in a respectful way.
-We have webhooks and other mechanisms to alert them to changed content, but instead of working with us they are crawling the site, poorly.
+We could build an integration that would alert them to content changes, and download the files that have changed.
+However, none of these companies have reached out to us in any way, expect in response to abuse reports.

 If these companies wish to be good actors in the space, they need to start acting like it,